xai-foundation/sentry/apps/sentry-client-desktop/README.md

 - `CSC_LINK` same as `MAC_CERTIFICATE_P12_BASE64`, important for electron-builder finding the identity
 - `CSC_KEY_PASSWORD` same as `MAC_CERTIFICATE_PASSWORD`, important for electron-builder finding the identity from the cert above

+#### Verify Mac Signing:

+- Verify the app’s signature
+  - `codesign --verify --deep --verbose --strict /path/to/sentry-client-macos.dmg`

+- Check if Gatekeeper accepts the app (Requires notarized app - this is currently not implemented)
+  - `spctl --assess --type exec --verbose /path/to/sentry-client-macos.dmg`

 #### Create an Apple Developer Application ID Certificate